Samaria’s Great Distress

-One day, Joram, the king of Israel, was passing by on the wall, a woman asked him to give her justice for she protested that another woman, said to her, give your son that we may eat him today, and we will eat my son tomorrow but on the next day she hid her son (v.
-28,29).
+One day, Joram, the king of Israel, was passing by on the wall, a woman asked him to give her justice for she protested that another woman, said to her, give your son that we may eat him today, and we will eat my son tomorrow but on the next day she hid her son (verses 28,29).
 The king was greatly troubled of what has become of his people.
-Moses had warned Israel that if they left God, they will face such famines (Lev.
-26:29; Deut.
-28:53).
+And this is exactly what Moses had warned Israel about if they left God, they will face such famines (Leviticus 26:29; Deuteronomy 28:53).
 Now, this prophecy met its dreadful fulfillment.

 Elisha, God’s prophet, also had warned the people to repent or face distress.
 And now the king placed the blame on Elisha for the famine and set to kill him.
 But Elisha answered, “Hear the word of the LORD.
 Thus says the LORD: ‘Tomorrow about this time a seah of fine flour shall be sold for a shekel, and two seahs of barley for a shekel, at the gate of Samaria” (2 Kings 7:1).

-But then they felt guilty for being selfish while their people are starving and decided to tell their king that night of their discovery (v.
-9).
-When the king heard the news, he sent some to investigate the matter for he suspected that this maybe a trap (v.
-12).
+But then they felt guilty for being selfish while their people are starving and decided to tell their king that night of their discovery (verse 9).
+When the king heard the news, he sent some to investigate the matter for he suspected that this maybe a trap (verse 12).
 And sure enough they found that the Syrian army has fled.

-It was by such experiences that the Lord was repeatedly drawing the children of Israel back to faith and obedience to Him.
+It was by such experiences that the Lord was repeatedly drawing the children of Israel back to faith, repentance and obedience to Him.
 For many years the people had been worshiping idols and suffering as a result the sad consequences of their apostasy.
 God’s chosen people left righteousness and the devil stripped from them every blessing.
-So, they needed to see a new revelation of God’s power of deliverance and that He wanted them to walk in the paths of mercy, justice, and truth to reap His benefits (Deut.
-28:1-14).
+So, they needed to see a new revelation of God’s power of deliverance for He wanted them to walk in the paths of mercy, justice, and truth to reap His benefits (Deuteronomy 28:1-14).